pexip/angular-enhance-text/README.md

     bower install angular-enhance-text

-Then inject it into your app like
+Then inject it into your app like:

     angular.module('MyApp', ['bernhardposselt.enhancetext']);